Intended Configuration¶

 decorator to register functions as filters with django_jinja

 .
-However, users of plugins are not able to define plugins in the specified jinja2 filter file that is loaded into the Jinja2 Environment.
+However, users of apps are not able to define apps in the specified jinja2 filter file that is loaded into the Jinja2 Environment.

 There are several alternative ways to have functions registered as filters in the django_jinja